-- a. career and professional development plan; - b. resume; - c. list of responsibilities undertaken through the course; - d. examples of business plans and supporting materials developed and used during the course; - e. sources of support, including mentors, financial, in-kind, and other; - f. description of the technology used, with examples if appropriate; - g. periodic journal entries reflecting on tasks and activities; and - h. feedback from the instructor and/or supervisor based on observations.
+- 8.1 Career Portfolio: Create a portfolio, or similar collection of work, that illustrates mastery of skills and knowledge outlined in the previous courses and applied in the practicum.
+The portfolio should reflect athoughtful assessment and evaluation of the progression of work involving the application of steps of the entrepreneurial or business acquisition process.
+The following documents will reside in the student's portfolio: - a. career and professional development plan; - b. resume; - c. list of responsibilities undertaken through the course; - d. examples of business plan plans and supporting materials developed and used during the course; - e. sources of support, including mentors, financial, in-kind, and other; - f. description of the technology used, with examples if appropriate; - g. periodic journal entries reflecting on tasks and activities; and - h. feedback from the instructor and/or supervisor based on observations.